-Party or relevant jurisdiction United States of America Title of project Cormorant harassment in the Narraguagus River/Narraguagus Bay Objective of research project To reduce predation on migrating Atlantic salmon smolts by excluding double-crested cormorants from the lower Narraguagus River and Narraguagus Bay, and to assess the efficacy of non-lethal predator exclusion as a means of reducing predation on migrating Atlantic salmon smolts.
-Brief description of research project US Department of Agriculture (USDA) Wildlife Services professionals will use non-lethal methods to exclude cormorants from the lower Narraguagus River and Narraguagus Bay.
-These professionals will use fire-cracker shells, "screamers", and other non-lethal methods to displace foraging cormorants anywhere they are encountered within the study area.
-Effort will be focused within areas in which substantial amount of smolt mortality occurs.
-Observational data on the frequency and occurrence of cormorants in Narraguagus Bay during the smolt migration will also be collected.
+Party or relevant jurisdiction United States of America Title of project Cormorant harassment in the Narraguagus River/Narraguagus Bay Objective of research project To reduce predation on migrating Atlantic salmon smolts by excluding double-crested cormorants from the lower Narraguagus River and Narraguagus Bay, and to assess the efficacy of non-lethal predator exclusion as a means of reducing predation on migrating Duigh description of research Atlantic salmon smolts.
+Brief description of research project US Department of Agriculture (USDA) Wildlife Services professionals will use non-lethal methods to exclude cormorants from project the lower Narraguagus River and Narraguagus Bay.
+These professionals will use fire-cracker shells, "screamers", and other non- lethal methods to displace foraging cormorants anywhere they are encountered within the study area.
+Effort will be focused within areas in which substantial amount of smolt mortality occurs. · Observational data on the frequency and occurrence of cormorants in Narraguagus Bay during the smolt migration will also be collected.
 These data will be useful for comparing smolt movements with the occurrence of cormorants before, during, and after cormorant exclusion.
 USDA personnel will fill out a data sheet each day they are in the field.
 Additionally, cormorant abundance will be documented using two automated digital cameras.
 Telemetry arrays, already in place in the Narraguagus system, will allow us to assess the efficacy of the cormorant harassment by providing mortality data at each telemetry array.
-Dates during which research will take place May-June 2005.
-This research will expand upon similar work that was done in May-June 2004.
-Data analysis and publication of findings in 2005-2011.
-Area in which research will take place Lower Narraguagus River, Estuary and Narraguagus Bay, Maine Estimated number and weight of salmon to be retained It is anticipated that no Atlantic salmon will be retained during this project.
-Resources 00.700 Estimated cost of the research project £3,500 per annum (public funding) Number of participating scientists Approximately five, representing Federal and State resource management agencies Name and e-mail address of coordinating scientist in charge of project James Hawkes @noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used Small boat, digital cameras, shotguns with fire-cracker and screamer shells, laser.
+Dates during which research May-June 2005.
+This research will expand upon similar work that will take place was done in May-June 2004.
+Data analysis and publication of • findings in 2005-2012.
+Area in which research will Lower Narraguagus River, Estuary and Narraguagus Bay, Maine take place Estimated number and weight It is anticipated that no Atlantic salmon will be retained during this of salmon to be retained project.
+Resources (2,700 (11, 6, 1,) Estimated cost of the research project £3,500 per annum (public funding) Number of participating Approximately five, representing Federal and State resource scientists management agencies Name and e-mail address James Hawkes of coordinating scientist James.Hawkes@noaa.gov in charge of project Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear Small boat, digital cameras, shotguns with fire-cracker and screamer and other equipment to shells, laser. be used